SamuOrdieres/SamuOrdieres/README.md

 For several reasons, I have developed my career at tech-based companies, but most of the roles were not so tech-related.
 After all those experiences, I have decided to pursue my passion and become a front-end developer.

-After rolling and rolling around Europe, I am settled in Ceceda, a small village in the countryside of Asturias (Northern Spain).
+After rolling around Europe, I settled in Ceceda, a small village in the countryside of Asturias (Northern Spain).
 And I´m trying to collaborate on the resettlement of rural areas.
 I think that technology and nature, far from being rivals, are the perfect balance, like the Yin and the Yang.

 Skills: NEXT.JS / REACT / TYPESCRIPT / JS / HTML / SCSS / CSS